Cultural & Strategic Architecture for Diasporic Futures

 Strengthening continuity and exchange between UK and Caribbean creative ecosystems.

-The Diasporic Infrastructure Brief™ is J2N ATKINSON™’s primary diagnostic engagement for creative industries, artist-led organisations, cultural entrepreneurs, and institutions operating within Caribbean and diasporic ecosystems.
+The Strategic Research Brief™ is J2N Atkinson™'s primary diagnostic engagement for creative industries, artist-led organisations, cultural entrepreneurs, and institutions operating within Caribbean and diasporic ecosystems.

-Designed for senior leaders responsible for cultural capital, public value, and long-term sector resilience.
+Designed for senior leaders responsible for cultural strategy, public value, and long-term sector resilience.

 The Brief examines: